Iteman45-quantile-plot

 The Pearson point-biserial correlation (r-pbis) is a classical test theory measure of the discrimination or differentiating strength, of the item.
 It ranges from −1.0 to 1.0 and is a correlation of item scores and total raw scores.
 If you consider a scored data matrix (multiple-choice items converted to 0/1 data), this would be the correlation between the item column and a column that is the sum of all item columns for each row (a person’s score).

 A good item is able to differentiate between examinees of high and low ability yet have a higher point-biserial, but rarely above 0.50.
-A negative point-biserial is indicative of a very poor item because it means that the high-ability examinees are answering incorrectly, while the low examinees are answering it correctly, which of course would be bizarre, and therefore typically indicates that the specified correct answer is actually wrong.
+A negative point-biserial is indicative of a very poor item because it means that the high-ability examinees are answering incorrectly, while the low-ability examinees are answering it correctly, which of course would be bizarre, and therefore typically indicates that the specified correct answer is actually wrong.
 A point-biserial of 0.0 provides no differentiation between low-scoring and high-scoring examinees, essentially random “noise.”
 Here are some general guidelines on interpretation.
 Note that these assume a decent sample size; if you only have a small number of examinees, many item statistics will be flagged!

 0.20+ = Good item; smarter examinees tend to get the item correct